 While running his own band, Bailey was also a roadie for Destroy All Monsters – traveling with the band to shows to cities such as New York, where he was able to line up gigs for the Cult Heroes through his connections.

-The Cult Heroes continue to play a show or two a year around the Ann Arbor-Detroit area.
+As of 2017, the Cult Heroes continue to play a show or two a year around the Ann Arbor-Detroit area.